momajd/Tron/README.md

 ## Future Features

 - [ ] Improve AI by using a more advanced algorithm that is based on searching areas (instead of linear paths).
+Maybe something similar to Flood Fill